Video introduction: What is TMD, TMJ, how common is it and why is it associated with headache and migraine?

 Teeth clenching occurs when the bottom and top teeth clamp together.
 Grinding occurs when the teeth move horizontally or back-and-forth whilst the teeth are clenched.
 Bruxism is the medical name given to either clenching or grinding during the day or night.

 People who grind their teeth are three times more likely to experience headache according to the Bruxism Association in the UK.
 Most of the population will grind their teeth some point in their lifetime.

-Clenching and grinding occur naturally when eating but some people may also clench or grind involuntarily and excessively throughout the day or night.
+Clenching and grinding occur naturally when eating but some people may also clench or grind involuntarily and excessively throughout the day and/or night.